albanjoseph/Signapse/README.md

  Signapse is here to help you learn and practice sign language on an embedded device you can take anywhere!
  </br>
  📰 🤩 As featured on:
-    <a href="https://www.hackster.io/news/signapse-aims-to-turn-a-raspberry-pi-into-an-artificially-intelligent-tutor-for-sign-language-ec1a08d0fc36"> Hackster.io</a> and
+    <a href="https://www.hackster.io/news/signapse-aims-to-turn-a-raspberry-pi-into-an-artificially-intelligent-tutor-for-sign-language-ec1a08d0fc36"> Hackster.io</a> ,
+    <a href="https://channel969.com/signapse-goals-to-flip-a-raspberry-pi-into-an-artificially-clever-tutor-for-signal-language/"> Channel 969</a>
-    <a href="https://channel969.com/signapse-goals-to-flip-a-raspberry-pi-into-an-artificially-clever-tutor-for-signal-language/"> Channel 969</a>!! 🤩 📰
+   and <a href="https://hackaday.com/2022/04/30/learn-sign-language-using-machine-vision/#comments"> Hackaday</a>!! 🤩 📰
  </br>
  </br>